UK Visa and Travel to Ireland: Common Travel Area Guide

 - Immigration checks can occur at airports, ports, and within the country

 Check Ireland's immigration rules separately from UK rules.
 They are different countries with different visa policies.
+For those considering a move from Ireland specifically, see our moving to the UK from Ireland guide.

 The British-Irish Visa Scheme